FLYXLIFESTYLE/lexa-worldmap-mvp/docs/EXPERIENCE_DNA_FRAMEWORK.md

 - The emotional unlock: [What this moment gives them]

 **ACT 3: THE AFTERGLOW (The Return)**
-- The gift: [What they take home—not a souvenir, but a change]
+- The gift: [What they take home-not a souvenir, but a change]
 - The trigger they carry: [How they'll access this feeling later]
 - The story: [What they'll tell others]